KHVirusser/aramaware/README.md

+this is recommended to be viewed in raw text since github doesnt like ascii text art
   ____  ____    ____  ___ ___   ____  __    __   ____  ____     ___
  /    ||    \  /    ||   |   | /    ||  |__|  | /    ||    \   /  _]
 |  o  ||  D  )|  o  || _   _ ||  o  ||  |  |  ||  o  ||  D  ) /  [_